Choose a subject of interest

 How will ROXUL help protect personnel working at an industrial facility?

 Surface temperatures in excess of 60°C can lead to skin burns if the surface is touched.
 All accessible installation components should be designed to prevent people being exposed to the risk of injury by burns.
 ROXUL stone wool is one of the safest insulation materials in the event of a fire as it is non-combustible, does not promote flame spread, and no harmful fumes or gases will be released.

 What are the most important factors that need to be considered when selecting an industrial insulation material?

 The most important factors in an industrial facility are reducing heat loss, protecting personnel and equipment, frost protection, process control, reducing CO2 emissions, fire protection, and acoustical performance.
 All of these factors need to be taken into consideration when choosing an insulation and designing an appropriate system.

 How to install ROXUL industrial products?

-Pipe insulation can be installed with or without impailing pins and is usually installed with a jacketing system and band strapping.
+Pipe insulation can be installed with or without impaling pins and is usually installed with a jacketing system and band strapping.

-Board insulation is installed with impailing pins and or between stiffeners.
+Board insulation is installed with impaling pins and/or between stiffeners.
 A fastener guide is available through the ROXUL technical services staff.